- TOP

 - Please show student ID for student admission.

-- Admission is free for junior high school students and other youths age 0–15, visitors with disabilities and one caretaker.
+- Admission is free for junior high school students and other youths age 0–15, as well as for visitors with disabilities and one caretaker.
 Please show ID.

 - Admission is reduced by 500 yen for Campus Members (including faculty) able to produce ID.